JarrettVizuet/JarrettVizuet/README.md

 ### 👨‍💻 About Me

 - 🎓 Software and Network Engineering graduate from UNITEC
-- 💻 Full Stack Developer with experience in real-world projects
+- 💻 Full Stack Developer with experience in real projects
 - 🚀 I enjoy building web applications that solve real problems
 - 🔥 I worked while studying for 4+ years gaining hands-on experience
 - 🤝 Experience working with clients, accountants and stakeholders